neilmunday/slurm-mail/README.md

 dnf localinstall ./slurm-mail-*.noarch.rpm
 ```

-For other RedHat variants you can create a package for your OS like so:
+For other operating systems that use RPM packages you can create a package for your OS like so:

 ```bash
 dnf -y install python36 rpm-build tar